Review and road test of the BMW 2 Series Convertible

 BMW prefers to give us a little more freedom in our choices.
 Yes, you can have excellent fuel economy, low emissions, strong residuals and manageable servicing costs, but why not have a bit of fun while you're at it?
 That's the ethos behind the 2 Series Convertible, a car that does all the sensible stuff but also comes as standard with a big helping of style.

 The engines available in the Convertible are a direct carry over from the coupe range and this, as anyone who's ever driven the two-door tin top will tell you, is a very good thing.
 Drive is directed to the back wheels and you get to choose between a six-speed manual gearbox or the quite brilliant eight-speed ZF automatic transmission.
 Petrol poceedings open with the 1.5-litre 136bhp three cylinder petrol powerplant used in the 218i variant.
 This version will record 8.8 seconds for the sprint to 62mph and hit 130mph.
-A 2.0-litre four cylinder engine is offered with 184bhp in the 220i and 252bhp in the 230i.
-Diesel options include the 150bhp 218d, the 190bhp 220d and the 224bhp 225d.
+A 2.0-litre four cylinder engine is offered with 184bhp in the 220i.
+Diesel options include the 150bhp 218d and the 190bhp 220d.
 The 220d diesel offers a good combination of virtues, delivering a tall stack of torque, with 400Nm available from just 1,750rpm.

 If you're of the belief that a BMW sounds best with six cylinders, you'll probably gravitate to the M240i Convertible.
 With 340bhp, this one has some senior performance credentials.
 If you specify it with the eight speed automatic transmission, it'll get to 62mph in a mere 5.0 seconds.
 Press the Sport button and the steering weight up and the throttle response sharpen.
 Press the button once more and you'll find Sport+, which partially disengages the stability control and offers an even spikier throttle pedal.